mbjarland/lein-git-version/README.md

 This enables your release workflow to consist simply of creating a tag and doing a deploy.
 No source changes are required.

+Like its predecessors, lein-git-version can be used to generate a version file.
+Previous incarnations tried to lay down a version namespace.
+This incarnation can be configured to lay down an EDN file containing git information at a specified location relative to the root of the project.

+For instance,

+    (defproject com.my-app/cares-what-version-it-is :project/ref-short
+       ...
+       :git-version {:version-file "resources/com/my_app/version.edn"
+                     :version-file-keys [:ref :version :timestamp]}))

+will cause lein-git-version to make the specified directory, and lay down an EDN file containing all the selected project status information from the project map.

+It's suggested that rather than target a directory under source control, a source control ignored eg `"gen-resources/..."` directory be used to isolate generated build artifacts from user sources.
+Remember to add the target to your project's `:resource-paths`!

 ## License